Mazda has boosted the appeal of its fourth-generation MX-5 roadster. Jonathan Crouch reports.

 Market and Model

-Prices for the soft-top version theoretically start at just over £19,000 but you'll probably be paying between £21,000 and £23,000 for a 1.5-litre model if you want a nicer level of spec - and obviously even more for the 2.0-litre; think in terms of around £22,000-upwards for that variant.
-The standard trim level;s are 'SE', 'SE-L' and 'Sport', plus the usual special editions.
+Prices for the soft-top version theoretically start at around £19,000 but you'll probably be paying between £21,000 and £23,000 for a 1.5-litre model if you want a nicer level of spec - and obviously even more for the 2.0-litre; think in terms of around £22,000-upwards for that variant.
+The standard trim levels are 'SE+', 'SE-L Nav+' and 'Sport Nav+', plus the usual special editions.
 The RF folding metal roof bodystyle isn't available with base 'SE' trim and demands an £1,800 premium over the soft top.

 Even base models come with alloy wheels, LED headlights, a leather steering wheel, plus a lightweight and sleek fabric hood.
 SE-L versions add LED daytime running lights, climate control air-conditioning, DAB radio, Bluetooth and cruise control, plus Mazda's MZD-Connect connectivity and infotainment system with 7-inch colour touch-screen display and Multimedia Commander.
 SE-L models with the 2.0-litre engine get gunmetal 17-inch alloy wheels and piano black door mirrors, as well as benefiting from a strut tower bar and limited slip differential.
 Navigation is optional.
 Step up to Sport trim and both the 1.5 and 2.0-litre cars feature rain sensing wipers, rear parking sensors, smart keyless entry, Premium Bose Surround-Sound and heated leather seats.